Guest blogger DR. KAREN GAIL LEWIS helps us address one of the most difficult–losing a friend.

 “We used to joke what would we do without each other.”

 “What makes me so mad is that if it were Terry who had died, I’d get time off from work; my friends would be calling on me, offering me sympathy.
 But Linda is ‘just a friend.’
 Baloney.
-She’s my best friend, my soul, my stabilizer, my special other half, in a way Terry – as much as I love him – can’t be.
+She’s my best friend, my soul, my stabilizer, my special another half, in a way Terry – as much as I love him – can’t be.
 But she’s just my friend, so life expects me to carry on.”

 We live in a world with rigid ideas about love and affection.
-We have work place rules and social etiquette rules.
+We have worked place rules and social etiquette rules.
 The inflexibility of these rules, though, ignores some realities.
 Carla would be able to get time off from work, or a reduced price plane ticket, for the funeral of her sister, even though they haven’t spoken in decades, but not for her best friend Linda.

 In many communities, when there’s a death, friends and neighbors come with the proverbial casseroles and pies.
 The bereaved gets company, food, sympathy.
 Carla, though, did not have any of that.
 Most people don’t think about the depth of the loss when it is a non-family member.